erremauro/TwoDark/README.md

 You'll find TwoDark listed as "Theme - TwoDark" on Package Control.

-To install the theme for Package Control:
+To install the theme using Package Control:

 Open Command Palette using menu item Tools -> Command Palette... (⇧⌘P on Mac) Choose Package Control: Install Package